Hubert Baniecki

 Journal of Machine Learning Research, 2021

-For this work, I received the 2022 John M. Chambers Statistical Software Award.
+2022 John M. Chambers Statistical Software Award